If you’ve never taken advantage of travel rewards before, you’ll need to give yourself ample time to make your first rewards-funded trip a reality.

 - Earn your sign-up bonuses.

 Before you start applying for rewards cards, you’ll need to decide the basic details of your trip – at the very least, the airline you want to fly, and the destination.

 While seasoned “travel hackers” often say they let the destination choose them, if you’re new to miles and points, it makes more sense to envision your dream trip and let your credit card decisions flow from there, says Jackie Sills-Dellegrazie, who writes about reward travel on her site, The Globetrotting Teacher.

 For instance, your destination may limit you to fly with a specific airline, so you’ll want to make sure you sign up for cards that let you earn rewards that can be redeemed with that carrier.
 “In general, flexible points with easy transfer options are your friends,” says Sills-Dellegrazie.

 Travel rewards experts recommend exploring general rewards cards that let you earn Chase Ultimate Rewards, American Express Membership Rewards and/or Citi ThankYou points, which allow you to transfer and redeem points with a variety of airlines or hotels.
 Then, just double check which cards offer the best bang for your miles buck for the airlines you need.
 For example, Chase works well if you tend to fly United, American Express and Delta pair well, and Citi has a partnership with Virgin Atlantic.

-Some general rewards cards currently offering generous sign-up or welcome bonuses to consider are Chase Sapphire Reserve ($450 annual fee with a $300 travel credit), Chase Sapphire Preferred ($95 annual fee, waived the first year) or The Platinum Card® from American Express ($550 annual fee with an annual $200 airline fee credit).
+Some general rewards cards currently offering generous sign-up or welcome bonuses to consider are Chase Sapphire Reserve ($450 annual fee with a $300 travel credit), Chase Sapphire Preferred Card ($95 annual fee) or The Platinum Card® from American Express ($550 annual fee with an annual $200 airline fee credit).